huyptruong/tableau-vcs-example/README.md

 * For Mac users only:
     * Open vscode
     * Press Ctrl (not Command) + ` (backtick is the key to the left of keyboard 1) to open a terminal.
     * Install Homebrew, which is a package manager for Mac.
-Copy/paste this into the terminal `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-    * Install git via the command, `brew install git`
+    * Install git via the command, `brew install git`.
-    * Check if git has been installed via the command, `git --version`
+    * Check if git has been installed via the command, `git --version`.
-    * Install Oh My Zsh via the command, `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
+    * Install Oh My Zsh via the command.

 ## Step 2: Clone This Project